-Choosing a Property Management System for your hotel can seem overwhelming.
-While it's considered to be a daunting task, that doesn't have to be the case.
-With the right knowledge, you can make the right choice!
+Choosing a Property Management System for your property can seem overwhelming.
+However, with the right knowledge and some clarity, you can easily make the right choice.

 Objectives are important because they will help you figure out differentiating aspects of the available PMS software.
 Here are some common objectives you could consider: